- Managing your Practice

 Resident Doctors of BC (formally the Professional Association of Residents of BC or PAR-BC) is a trade union certified by the Labour Relations Board to bargain collectively on behalf of residents in BC.
 Doctors of BC works closely with Resident Doctors of BC on many issues.

-The Doctors of BC Fee Guide is updated regularly, and lists the services insured by MSP as well as provides recommended private fees for Non-MSP insured services.
-For information on how to interpret insured services, please refer to the guide’s preamble.
+The Doctors of BC Fee Guide is updated regularly and includes the General Preamble, the services insured by MSP, as well as recommended fees for private and Non-MSP-insured services.

-The General Practice Services Committee’s billing guide includes incentive payments available to BC’s eligible family physicians.
+The Family Practice Services Committee’s billing guide includes incentive payments available to BC’s eligible family physicians.

 The Specialist Services Committee fees are processed through the Medical Services Plan; however, they are managed by the SSC.

-The General Practice Services Committee has programs and fees to improve job satisfaction for family physicians.
+The Family Practice Services Committee has programs and fees to improve job satisfaction for family physicians.
 These programs include practice support, community support, and patient attachment fees.

 Join your local Division of Family Practice for regional support, resources, and events.